JeffersonLab/JANA2/docs/tutorial.rst

     }
     }

-We are now free to modify QuickTutorialProcessor (or create a new JEventProcessor) which histograms clusters instead of hits.
-Crucially, JEvent::Get doesn’t care whether the JObjects were Inserted by an event source or whether they were Set by a JFactory.
+We are now free to modify :py:func:`QuickTutorialProcessor` (or create a new :py:func:`JEventProcessor`) which histograms clusters instead of hits.
+Crucially, :py:func:`JEvent::Get` doesn’t care whether the :py:func:`JObjects` were Inserted by an event source or whether they were :py:func:`Set` by a :py:func:`JFactory`.
 The interface for retrieving them is the same either way.

 Reading files using a JEventSource
 -----------------------------------

-Earlier we created a JEventSource which we added directly to the JApplication.
-This works well for simple cases but becomes cumbersome due to the amount of configuration needed: First we’d have to tell the plugin which JEventSource to register, then tell that source which files to open, and we’d have to do this for each JEventSource separately.
+Earlier we created a :py:func:`JEventSource` which we added directly to the :py:func:`JApplication`.
+This works well for simple cases but becomes cumbersome due to the amount of configuration needed: First we’d have to tell the plugin which :py:func:`JEventSource` to register, then tell that source which files to open, and we’d have to do this for each :py:func:`JEventSource` separately.
 Instead, JANA gives us a cleaner option tailored to our workflow: we specify a set of input URIs (a.k.a. file paths or sockets) and let JANA decide which JEventSource to instantiate for each.
 Thus we prefer to call JANA like this:

 .. code-block:: console

     jana -PQuickTutorial,CsvSourcePlugin,RootSourcePlugin path/to/file1.csv path/to/file2.root

-In order to make this happen, we need to define a JEventSourceGenerator.
-This is conceptually similar to the JFactoryGenerator we mentioned earlier, with one important addition: a method which reports back the likelihood that the underlying event source can make sense of that resource.
-Let’s remove the line where we added the RandomSource instance directly to the JApplication, and replace it with a corresponding JEventSourceGenerator:
+In order to make this happen, we need to define a :py:func:`JEventSourceGenerator`.
+This is conceptually similar to the :py:func:`JFactoryGenerator` we mentioned earlier, with one important addition: a method which reports back the likelihood that the underlying event source can make sense of that resource.
+Let’s remove the line where we added the :py:func:`RandomSource` instance directly to the JApplication, and replace it with a corresponding :py:func:`JEventSourceGenerator`:

 .. code-block:: console